SamuelRahwa/King_County_Multiple_Linear_Regression/README.md

 **1. Do the various predicting factors which have been chosen initially really affect the home prices?**

-> With 14 features we are able to explain about 60% of the variance in home prices in house sales, from a northwestern county.
-This indicates that these factors truly are explanatory.
-More analysis is required to understand how much additional explanatory power would be provided by incorporating features with less multicollinearity.
+> We are able to account for about 60% of the variance within the King County House Sales dataset by using the 14 columns mentioned previously

+> This model finds a significant relationship existed between Home Prices and the 14 features

+> We have strong visually strong evidence that the model’s findings are reliable

 **2. Which top factors might increase the estimated value of a home, for the buyer or the seller, and by what amount?**